Param-Harrison/redact-shot-x/README.md

-# 🧼 Product Requirements Document: RedactShotX

-## 🧠 App Name

-**RedactShotX** — Screenshot PII Scrubber (Image Redactor)
+# 🧼 RedactShotX - Screenshot PII Scrubber

-## 🚀 Goal

-A beautifully minimal, local-only desktop and mobile app to automatically detect and redact sensitive information from images (screenshots).
+A beautifully minimal app to automatically detect and redact sensitive information from images (screenshots).
 The app uses OCR to extract text and then applies automatic redaction using blur or black boxes.

 ## 🎯 Target Audience